ankane/eps/README.md

 PriceModel.build
 ```

-This saves the model to `price_model.json`.
+This saves the model to `price_model.pmml`.
 Be sure to check this into source control.

 Predict with: